brightway-lca/randonneur/README.md

 {
     "create": [{
         "target": {
-            # All fields needed to define an exchange
+            # All fields needed to define the object
         }
     }]
 }